cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-botw.md

 Make sure you have followed our [Optimizing Cemu](optimizing-cemu) guide before proceeding.
 {: .notice--textbox}

+If you can, use [Multi-core Recompiling](/optimizing-cemu#game-profiles) for Breath of the Wild.
+{: .notice--primary}

 If you don't know what type of GPU you have, open the Settings app on Windows 10.
 Then navigate to `System` -> `Display` -> `Advanced display settings`.

 Under your display name, it should say `Display #: Connected to [GPU]`.
 It should say either Intel, AMD or NVIDIA.
 That will tell you what brand of GPU you have.